kagurazakayashi/EvernightBoard/README.md

 1. Run `flutter clean` to clear the cache.
 2. Run `flutter pub get` to download the required third-party libraries.
-3. Run `generate_icons.bat` or `./generate_icons` to generate application icons of various specifications and styles.
+3. Run `generate_icons.bat` or `./generate_icons` to generate app icons of various specifications and styles.
+4. Run `dart run flutter_native_splash:create` to build the splash screen.
-4. Run `flutter gen-l10n` to build localization strings.
+5. Run `flutter gen-l10n` to build localization (l10n) texts.
-5. Run `dart.bat run flutter_iconpicker:generate_packs --packs material` to prepare icon resources.
+6. Run `dart run flutter_iconpicker:generate_packs --packs material` to prepare icon resources.
-6. Run `flutter run` to start debugging.
+7. Run `flutter run` to start debugging.

-If you need to edit the source code, steps 1 through 5 must be completed before launching the IDE.
+If you need to edit the source code, you must complete steps 1 through 5 before starting the IDE.

 ### Compiling on Windows